Young woman sitting at table with laptop open, using calculator and reviewing notebook.

 With this approach to debt management, you might make a single payment to the credit counseling organization each month.
 The organization would then use this money to pay your creditors.
 This ensures that you won’t miss any of these payments.

-Credit counselors rarely negotiate with your creditors to erase any of your existing debt.
+Credit counselors (sometimes called debt counselors) rarely negotiate with your creditors to erase any of your existing debt.
 But they might work with your creditors to reduce your monthly payments.
 They might convince the companies you owe to increase the length of your loans, something that would lower your monthly payment.
 They might persuade credit card providers to lower your interest rate, another move that would reduce your monthly payment.

 If you’re interested in working with a nonprofit credit counselor, search for companies approved by the National Foundation for Credit Counseling (NFCC) or Financial Counseling Association of America (FCAA).